kerby121201/activity/README.md

 # CC14-Unit-3-Debugging-Activity
+HTML Fixes
-* Removed inline style attribute in "<ul>"
-* Added missing closing "</a>" tag in the About link
-* Closed unclosed "<h2>" tag in About Us section
-* Added missing closing "</form>" tag
+*Removed inline style attribute from the ul element *Added missing closing anchor tag in the About link *Closed the unclosed h2 tag in the About Us section *Added missing closing form tag
-* Matched CSS file name to styles.css in "<link>"
-* Added missing { in body selector
-* Corrected heade to header
-* Added missing } in main section
-* Added missing ; after bottom: 0
+*Corrected the stylesheet link to match the file name styles.css CSS Fixes
+*Added missing opening curly brace in the body selector *Corrected misspelled selector from heade to header *Added missing closing curly brace in main section rule *Added missing semicolon after bottom: 0
-* Corrected text-align center to text-align: center;
+*Corrected text-align syntax to text-align: center;